Customer Service Strategies from Amazon: How to Turn Shoppers into Lifelong Customers

 Personalization that Feels Natural (Not Creepy)

-Amazon’s advanced algorithms analyze browsing history, search terms, and past orders to surface personalized recommendations that match real customer preferences.
+Amazon’s advanced algorithms, by analyzing customer behavior along with browsing history, search terms, and past orders, surface personalized recommendations that match real customer preferences.
 This data driven approach uses customer data to predict demand patterns, anticipate customer needs, and place the right suggestion at the right moment.

 What to Borrow Right Now